JustinHu1988/My-notes/Algorithms Unlocked.md

  - n: the number of elements in A;
  - m: defines the range of the values in A.

-Output: A array B containing the elements of A, sorted.
+Output: An array B containing the elements of A, sorted.

 1. let B[1..n] and next[0..m-1] be new arrays.
 2. For j = 0 to m-1: